 My projects are relatively tiny, low traffic and data is mostly queried, not written.
 Such characteristics make SQLite the perfect database for my projects.

-If you did not know, the SQLite database is self contained within a single file!
+What's super fun about SQLite is that it's self-contained within a single file.
 There are no configuration woes, no network security to worry about, no hundreds pages of documentation.
 It's just a single file!

 Here is the lecture by Richard Hipp, the author of SQLite:

 Here are some interesting facts from the lecture: